brtriver/karen/README.md

 You have only to write a code in your way with PSR-7 objects.

-Karen uses blow components by default:
+Karen uses following components by default :

 * PSR-7 Request, Response
   * zendframework/zend-diactoros